 I've been notified of the successful outcome of my application for external funding - what do I do now?

 Q. My bid was successful - what do I do now?

 A.Congratulations!
-Let your Department/School Research Lead and Head of Department know the good news, along with the Research Support Office and the University Research and Business Development Office ( Sarah Taylor, Research Support Director).
+Let your Department/School Research Lead and Head of Department know the good news, along with the Research Support Office and the University Research and Business Development Office (Dr Tudor Georgescu, Associate Director Research Support and Governance).
 You are now in the care of the University Research and Business Development Office and the Faculty Finance Office to set your project up and get it running.

 Q. My bid was not successful - I don't know what to do next